wjwillemse/xbrl2rdf/README.rst

 The idea of this package
 ========================

-This project started with two observations:
+This package started with two observations:

-* the meta data contained in XBRL taxonomies are very useful but poorly used outside IT departments and XBRL specialists;
+* the meta data contained in XBRL taxonomies are very useful but not often used outside IT departments and XBRL specialists;

 * the data in XBRL reports is not very well suited for combining with other data sources and with text data.

- The idea was to transform the XBRL format to a semantic data format / knowledge graph based on RDF/OWL.
-The XBRL format already uses XML and URIs, so parsing XBRL to RDF should at least be feasible.
-The RDF representation makes it easier to combine internal and external data, data from other taxonomies and allows semantic reasoning.
+The idea of this package was to transform the XBRL format to a semantic data format / knowledge graph based on RDF/OWL.
+The XBRL format already uses XML and URIs, so parsing XBRL to RDF is relatively straightforward (especially if compared to parsing XBRL to a relational database).
+The RDF representation makes it easier to combine XBRL data with internal and external data, and data from other taxonomies.
+Furthermore it allows semantic reasoning.

 Features
 ========